1973–74 in English football: FA Cup

-The FA Cup Final was won by Liverpool, who beat Newcastle United 3–0 with two goals from Kevin Keegan and one from Steve Heighway.
+The 1974 FA Cup Final was won by Liverpool, who beat Newcastle United 3–0 at Wembley with two goals from Kevin Keegan and one from Steve Heighway.
 Burnley beat Leicester City 1–0 at Filbert Street in the fifth and final third-place playoff, held five days after the final.

+The quarter-final tie between Newcastle and Nottingham Forest was halted mid-match when "hundreds of fans" invaded the St James' Park pitch, one of whom attacked Forest's midfielder Dave Serella.
+As a result, Newcastle's win was annulled and the teams were ordered to replay, and the Football Association banned Newcastle from hosting home cup games the following season.

-Surprises in the earlier rounds included a first round defeat for Exeter City by Alvechurch F.C. and a 4–0 second round replay win for a Walton & Hersham team that included Dave Bassett over a Brighton & Hove Albion side managed by Brian Clough.
+Surprises in the earlier rounds included Alvechurch's first round defeat of Exeter City and a 4–0 second round replay win for a Walton & Hersham team that included Dave Bassett over a Brighton & Hove Albion side managed by Brian Clough.
+Second Division Bristol City knocked out Leeds United 1–0 at Elland Road in a fifth round replay.

 League Cup

 Bill McGarry's Wolverhampton Wanderers beat Manchester City 2–1 in the final at Wembley Stadium with Kenny Hibbitt and John Richards getting the Wolves goals and Colin Bell replying for City.
-It was a first-ever League Cup win for Wolves, and their first major trophy since the Stan Cullis era more than a decade earlier.
+It was Wolves' first League Cup, and their first major trophy since the Stan Cullis era more than a decade earlier.

 Plymouth Argyle of the Third Division reached the semi-finals before losing to Manchester City.

 European football

-Tottenham Hotspur reached the UEFA Cup Final but lost 4–2 on aggregate to Feyenoord.
+Tottenham Hotspur reached the UEFA Cup final but lost 4–2 on aggregate to Feyenoord.
 Tottenham Hotspur supporters rioted after the second leg in Rotterdam, following Feyenoord's victory.

+England national team

+England defeated Austria 7–0 at Wembley in their first international of the season, with Mick Channon, Allan Clarke and Tony Currie each scoring twice.
+England failed to qualify for the 1974 World Cup, however, after Poland held them to a 1–1 draw at Wembley in the final qualifying game in October.

+Alf Ramsey was sacked in April 1974 after 11 years as England manager.
+Joe Mercer then took over the role on a caretaker basis.
+England's first match since Ramsey's dismissal ended in a 2–0 win over Wales in the Home Championship.
+England finished second in the competition after being beaten 2–0 by Scotland at Hampden Park.

+In July 1974, Don Revie accepted the Football Association's offer to manage the England team, ending his 13-year reign as manager of Leeds United.